Click on the department link to go directly to its listing.

 Mike Dow teaches Construction Trades.
 He has more than 20 years' experience in the industry.
 Mr. Dow started as a carpenter and worked his way to a superintendent in both the residential and commercial fields.
 He has helped build both million-dollar homes and multi-million buildings.
 He is a National Center for Construction Education and Research Certified Instructor.Mr.
 Dow also serves as the boys' track coach.
 RETURN TO TOP

-Shannon Dunn teaches College & Career Readiness and Nutrition & Wellness.
+Shannon Dunn teaches College & Career Readiness, Child Development, and Everyday Cooking.
 She holds a bachelor's in communications and master's in teaching from Kent State University.
-Previous to joining Lakewood Schools this year, she taught Family & Consumer Science classes in a Texas school district.
+Previous to joining Lakewood Schoolsin 2017, she taught Family & Consumer Science classes in a Texas school district.
 RETURN TO TOP

 Ed Holmok teaches Project Lead the Way engineering classes.
 He holds a BS in Engineering, is a nationally certified Project Lead the Way instructor and is licensed for Technology Education in the state of Ohio.
 Before joining LHS as a teacher, Mr. Holmok, an LHS graduate, was a design engineer.
 While he pursued his bachelor's degree, he worked as a machinist, tool maker, CNC programmer and manufacturing engineer.
 Of returning to teach at his alma mater, Mr. Holmok says: "I got my start at LHS and I'm thrilled to serve this community and have the opportunity to give back."